Ross117/lantern/README.md

 - What **additional metric(s)** would you propose to evaluate fund performance?

+*ESG metrics as these are increasingly the subject of regulation, with larger companies especially beginning to be required to report on them.
+Funds which perform poorly on these metrics may also be at risk of suffering from the consequences of company reputational damage in the future.*

 > 💡 Bonus: Explain why your proposed metric(s) could be useful to stakeholders.